Creating A Comfortable Living Space For Your Adult Dog

 3.1 Access to Fresh

 Make sure your dog has access to fresh, clean water at all times.
 Provide a water bowl in a convenient location in your dog's living area and ensure it is refilled regularly.
-It's important to monitor your dog's water intake, especially during warmer months or if they engage in strenuous physical activities.
+It's important to monitor your dog's , especially during warmer months or if they engage in strenuous physical activities.

 3.2 Balanced and Nutritious Diet